How to watch Royal Ascot 2020 – TV channel, full schedule and start date - TheNewsTrace

-Though coronavirus has cancelled occasions throughout the globe, Royal Ascot goes forward this yr – simply and not using a crowd of spectators.
+Royal Ascot 2020 continues to be going down regardless of the coronavirus pandemic, so we’re off to the races (albeit just about).

-For the primary time throughout her reign, the Queen will probably be lacking the 309-year-old occasion, however not to concern – all races are being broadcasted for followers at house.
+For the primary time in its 309-year historical past, the horse racing occasion goes forward with out a crowd of spectators within the stands, with all of the races being broadcasted for followers at residence.

-RadioTimes.com will probably be bringing you every thing you want to learn about Royal Ascot 2020, together with dates, occasions, TV data and even climate forecasts for the very first Ascot from house!
+If, like many Ascot lovers throughout the nation, you’re getting dressed up and celebrating the occasion from residence, RadioTimes.com has all the knowledge you want concerning race dates, time and even climate updates.

 When does Royal Ascot 2020 start?